Section23 Films: Sentai Filmworks

 Sentai Filmworks is an anime licensing company founded by Ledford in 2008.
 It partnered with ADV Films to distribute new releases and shows that were previously released and licensed by Geneon Entertainment USA, Urban Vision, Central Park Media, and Bandai Entertainment.
 After ADV Films sold its assets, the ADV Films name was dropped as a production entity and folded into Sentai Filmworks, with distribution being handled by Section23.
-Their first title was a re-release of Mahoromatic.

-The company became a wholly-owned subsidiary of AMC Networks in 2022.
+Sentai's first title was a re-release of Mahoromatic.
+This company has been a part of AMC Networks since early January 2022.

 Switchblade Pictures

 Switchblade Pictures is a licensing company that mostly licenses live-action Japanese films (mostly, uncut horror, erotic and shock value cinema).
-Along with Sentai Filmworks, Switchblade was formed in 2008 and ADV Films also provided initial distribution.
+Along with Sentai Filmworks, Switchblade was also formed in 2008 and ADV Films also provided initial distribution.
 Since ADV's folding, distribution is handled by Section23.
 Their first release was Cruel Restaurant.